techidaily/site-blog-min/source/_posts/how-to-repair-broken-video-files-of-sony-xperia-5-v-on-mac-by-stellar-video-repair-mobile-video-repair.md

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://youtube-clips.techidaily.com/new-can-a-brief-subscribe-boost-your-content-viewing/"><u>[New] Can a Brief Subscribe Boost Your Content Viewing?</u></a></li>
-<li><a href="https://tiktok-video-files.techidaily.com/new-in-2024-how-to-speed-up-video-on-tiktok/"><u>[New] In 2024, How to Speed Up Video on TikTok?</u></a></li>
-<li><a href="https://twitter-videos.techidaily.com/new-transform-tweets-into-files-iphoneandroid-instructional-guide-for-2024/"><u>[New] Transform Tweets Into Files  IPhone/Android Instructional Guide for 2024</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/2024-approved-immediate-image-revamp-the-six-top-iphone-object-removal-apps/"><u>2024 Approved  Immediate Image Revamp  The Six Top iPhone Object-Removal Apps</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/2024-approved-unleash-your-creative-spirit-from-images-to-videos-using-pixiz/"><u>2024 Approved  Unleash Your Creative Spirit  From Images to Videos Using Pixiz</u></a></li>
-<li><a href="https://remote-screen-capture.techidaily.com/2024-approved-unveiling-zdsofts-video-magic/"><u>2024 Approved  Unveiling ZDSoft's Video Magic</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-androidios-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Android/iOS? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-11-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 11 devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-11-pro-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 11 Pro devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-11-pro-max-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 11 Pro Max devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-12-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 12 devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-12-pro-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 12 Pro devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-12-pro-max-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 12 Pro Max devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-13-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 13 devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-13-pro-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 13 Pro devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-13-pro-max-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 13 Pro Max devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-14-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 14 devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-max-to-other-iphone-15-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro Max To Other iPhone 15 devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-max-to-other-iphone-15-pro-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro Max To Other iPhone 15 Pro devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-max-to-other-iphone-15-pro-max-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro Max To Other iPhone 15 Pro Max devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-max-to-other-iphone-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro Max To Other iPhone devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-max-to-other-iphone-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro Max To Other iPhone? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-max-to-others-android-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro Max To Others Android Devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-max-to-others-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro Max To Others devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-max-to-others-ios-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro Max To Others ios devices? | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-13-pro-to-android-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 13 Pro To Android devices? | Dr.fone</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/in-2024-capture-connections-real-time-recordings/"><u>In 2024, Capture Connections  Real Time Recordings</u></a></li>
-<li><a href="https://on-screen-recording.techidaily.com/in-2024-flawless-free-android-snapmaker/"><u>In 2024, Flawless Free Android SnapMaker</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/in-2024-streamline-your-workflow-gopro-quik-video-editing-made-easy-on-macbook/"><u>In 2024, Streamline Your Workflow GoPro Quik Video Editing Made Easy on MacBook</u></a></li>
-<li><a href="https://extra-information.techidaily.com/laughing-lineup-step-by-step-guide-to-funny-memes/"><u>Laughing Lineup  Step-by-Step Guide to Funny Memes</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-harmonious-sound-editing-guide-advantages-disadvantages-and-substitutes/"><u>New 2024 Approved Harmonious Sound Editing Guide Advantages, Disadvantages, and Substitutes</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/powerful-literary-trailer-vids/"><u>Powerful Literary Trailer Vids</u></a></li>
-</ul></div>

 <!-- affiliate ads begin -->
 <a href="https://engwe.pxf.io/c/5597632/2093504/25579" target="_top" id="2093504"><img src="//a.impactradius-go.com/display-ad/25579-2093504" border="0" alt="" width="1200" height="1200"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/2093504/25579" style="position:absolute;visibility:hidden;" border="0" />